-$$\max s_k \le \nu_o \frac{H_w - h_f}{H_w} \tag{10}$$
+$$\max s_k \le v_o \frac{H_w - h_f}{H_w},\tag{10}$$

-$v_o$ - displacement of the ground over the analysed section of a building, mm

-$d{\min}$ - a distance from the excavation support system (wall),
+- v_o displacement of the ground over the analysed section of a building, mm, - d{\min} a distance from the excavation support system (wall), of the excavation, S{II} - the area of the secondary impact

-$H{\rm w}$ - a depth of the excavation, m,
+H_w - a depth of the excavation, m.

-Fig.7.
-Maximum displacement of the structure acc. to [30]: 1 - state before commencement of construction works, 2 - state during construction works, 3 - support system of the excavation, S - impact area of the excavation, SI - area of direct impact of the excavation, SII - area of the secondary impact
+Fig. 7.
+Maximum displacement of the structure according to [30]: 1 - the state before the commencement of construction works, 2 - the state during construction works, 3 - the support system of the excavation, S - the impact area of the excavation, S_I - the area of the direct impact

-Values of ground displacement $v_o$ can be determined with one of the previously described analytical methods (Jen, Iilichewa, Michalak).
-The guidelines [30] can be used to determine the simplified distribution of ground displacement on the basis of following parameters:
+Values of ground displacement v_o can be determined with one of the previously described analytical methods (Jen, Iilichewa, Michalak).
+The guidelines [30] can be used to determine the simplified distribution of ground displacement based on the following parameters:

-- a) maximum displacements of the ground max $v_0$ in a direct vicinity of the excavation wall, - b) displacements $v{0I}$ at the boundary of the zones I and II. - c) zero displacements at the boundary of impact areas of the excavation S.
+- a) maximum displacements of the ground max v_0 in a direct vicinity of the excavation wall, - b) displacements v{0I} at the boundary of the zones I and II, - c) zero displacements at the boundary of impact areas of the excavation S.

-Maximum negative displacements observed near the support system of the excavation can significantly differ depending on the excavation depth, a type of soil, a type of the wall structure, and a type of the support.
-According to the authors [48] of the guidelines [30], average values of settlement are estimated to be equal to $0.15\%H{\rm w}$ , and maximum values are within a range of 0.3%- 0.5%Hw.
-Maximum values of heaves are lower, approx. $0.10\%H{\rm w}$ .
-The construction works performed in Warsaw (1st metro line and a few buildings with a great foundation depth) demonstrated that excavations performed in moraine soil (consolidated clay and clayey sand) were accompanied by average settlement of approx. 8 $-12 \text{ mm } (0.1\% - 0.12\% H_w)$ , and maximum values reached 50 mm and were related to mistakes made during the construction of excavation walls.
+Maximum negative displacements observed near the support system of the excavation can significantly differ depending on the excavation depth, the type of soil, the type of wall structure, and the type of support.
+According to the authors [48] of the guidelines [30], average values of the settlement are estimated to be equal to $0.15\% H_w$, and maximum values are within a range of $0.3\%-0.5\% H_w$.
+Maximum values of heaves are lower, approximately $0.10\% H_w$.
+The construction work performed in Warsaw (the first metro line and a few buildings with a great foundation depth) demonstrated that excavations performed in moraine soil (consolidated clay and clayey sand) were accompanied by the average settlement of approximately 8-12 mm ($0.1\%-0.12\% H_w$), and maximum values reached 50 mm and were related to mistakes made during the construction of excavation walls.
 And heave values did not exceed 10 mm.

 The impact area of the excavation was determined by the properties of soil in the subsurface.
-When slightly deformable soils, such as non-cohesive sands and clays, predominate, displacements disappear within a distance of $1-1.5H{\rm w}$ from the excavation edge.
-When deformable soils, such as stiff clays, predominate, the impact area is approx. $2-2.5H{\rm w}$ .
-And the impact area can even reach $4-6H{\rm w}$ for highly deformable soils, such as plastic clays.
-Further tests conducted on deep excavations in Warsaw [27, 49, 50] showed that greater displacements were in the area having a width of $0.5-0.75H{\rm w}$ , and settlement started to disappear within a distance of $2.0H{\rm w}$ .
+When slightly deformable soils, such as non-cohesive sands and clays, predominate, displacements disappear within a distance of $1-1.5 H_w$ from the excavation edge.
+When deformable soils, such as stiff clays, predominate, the impact area is approx. 2-2.5 H_w .
+The impact area can even reach 4-6 H_w for highly deformable soils, such as plastic clays.
+Further tests conducted on deep excavations in Warsaw [27, 49, 50] showed that greater displacements were in the area having a width of 0.5-0.75 H_w , and settlement started to disappear within a distance of 2.0 H_w .
 Dewatering also has a certain influence on the impact area.
 It usually broadens the impact area.
-According to data presented in the papers[27, 49, 50], the application of dewatering wells caused the disappearance of settlement within a distance of $3-4H{\rm w}$ .
-Displacements in the broadened impact area, caused by dewatering are small and do not have significant impact on the state of facilities.
+According to data presented in the papers [27,49,50], the application of dewatering wells caused the disappearance of settlement within a distance of 3-4 H_w .
+Displacements in the broadened impact area, caused by dewatering are small and do not have a significant impact on the state of facilities.

-Fig. 8 illustrates results from measuring displacements of buildings located near the construction site of underground stations of the 1st metro line in Warsaw.
+Figure 8 illustrates results from measuring displacements of buildings located near the construction site of underground stations of the first metro line in Warsaw.
 For buildings A-8 and A-10, the subsurface contained moraine soil, such as moderately compacted sand and stiff clay.
-However, soil at the station A-11, below moraines characterized by the disturbed stratification, contained silty clays.
-Each time the excavation depth was approx. 12 m, and the level of groundwater was reduced below the excavation bottom.

-Fig.8.
+However, the soil at station

+Fig. 8.
 Compared displacement of buildings located near three selected excavations with a depth $H_w = 12$ m (ITB analysis see [51])